 Enjoy The Thrill Of Browsing In An Old Fashioned Book Shop

 When this mumma was a kid it was the ultimate luxury to buy a new book.
 We would at first browse the hallowed shelves before turning the precious pages.
 In Denmark, you can have this experience and better, and old fashioned bookshelf with a coffee shop at the back.
 Just a wonderful place to step back in time.

 Denmark Maze is very simple but a lovely walk for littlies who enjoy the nooks and crannies created by this maze.

-Harewood Forest walk is a lovely 600 metre walk (eg, doable with small kids) among a regenerated Karri forest, logged 100 years ago but now full of life.
+Harewood Forest walk is a lovely 600-meter walk (eg, doable with small kids) among a regenerated Karri forest, logged 100 years ago but now full of life.